etc-msu/etc/etc/docs/tech_support.rst

 ===========================

-Please call 836-4553 or use our online form to report a problem.
+Please call 836-4553 or use our online service request form to report a problem or request installation or repair.

 * **Repair, Replacement**
 * **Maintenance**